 The family will give you a packed lunch to take with you.

-The family takes care of the laundry once a week.
-Dryers are not usually used; the clothes are hung out to dry, so keep in mind that your clothes won’t be ready immediately.
+The family is in charge of washing the clothes once a week.
+Dryers are generally not used; clothes are hung to dry, so keep in mind that your clothes will not be ready immediately, it will take a few hours to dry depending on the atmospheric situation.

 Most Spanish families live in apartments.
 European housing is usually smaller when compared to American houses, however you will find all the commodities you will need during your stay here.